 1) How did you manage to build a multi copter while designing a normal helicopter itself is a tedious job ?

-Well…it’s not a hard job.
+Well, it’s not a hard job.
 When you have the will to achieve something which you love, nothing can stop you from achieving it.
-As APJ Abdul Kalam sir says, “Dream is not which yo get in sleep, dream is that one which doesn’t lets you to sleep”.
-My dream of designing new UAV’s never let me sleep.
+As APJ Abdul Kalam sir says, “Dream is not which you get in sleep, dream is that which doesn’t let you to sleep”.
+My dream of designing a new UAV ( Unmanned Ariel Vehicle) never let me sleep.

-I emerged as a winner in the Intel International Engineering and Science Fair.
-I had developed a quadrotor (also known as quadrotor helicopter which is lifted and propelled by 4 rotors).
+I emerged as a winner in the Intel International Engineering and Science Fair ( ISEF).
+I had developed a quadrotor (also known as quadrotor helicopter which is lifted and propelled by 4 rotors.
 This was done from the scratch using scrap materials from the refrigerator.

 3) Your objective behind designing quadcopter is very noble.
 Tell us about it.

 There are many people who design quadcopters.
 But I believe in designing application oriented UAV’s.
-I have thought of developing an UAV which could deliver the newspaper and many other applications that would prove helpful to the mankind with societal values along with cost effectiveness.
+I have thought of developing a UAV which delivers newspapers and many other applications that would prove helpful to the mankind with societal values along with cost effectiveness.